Accelerationism: Influences and precursors

 Fisher describes Land's interpretation of this passage as explicitly anti-Marxist.

-Land also cited Karl Marx, who, in his 1848 speech "On the Question of Free Trade", anticipated accelerationist principles a century before Deleuze and Guattari by describing free trade as socially destructive and fuelling class conflict, then effectively arguing for it:
+Land cited Karl Marx, who, in his 1848 speech "On the Question of Free Trade", anticipated accelerationist principles a century before Deleuze and Guattari by describing free trade as socially destructive and fuelling class conflict, then effectively arguing for it:

 But, in general, the protective system of our day is conservative, while the free trade system is destructive.
 It breaks up old nationalities and pushes the antagonism of the proletariat and the bourgeoisie to the extreme point.
 In a word, the free trade system hastens the social revolution.
 It is in this revolutionary sense alone, gentlemen, that I vote in favor of free trade.